-- António Rios de Amorim is a member of the Board of Directors of Amorim Capital, S.A.; - António Rios de Amorim, Nuno Filipe Vilela Barroca de Oliveira, Cristina Rios de Amorim Baptista and Luísa Alexandra Ramos Amorim are members of the Board of Directors of Amorim Investimentos e Participações, SGPS, S.A.; - Luísa Alexandra Ramos Amorim is a member of the Board of Directors of Great Prime, S.A.. - x Luísa Alexandra Ramos Amorim is a member of the management body of Investmark Holdings, B.V.; - Cristina Rios de Amorim Baptista is a member of the management body of Amorim International Participations, B.V. - António Rios de Amorim and Cristina Rios de Amorim Baptista are members of the Board of Directors of Amorim - Sociedade Gestora de Participações Sociais, S.A.
+- SGPS, S.A.) consisted of António Rios de Amorim and Nuno Filipe Vilela Barroca de Oliveira; - António Rios de Amorim, Nuno Filipe Vilela Barroca de Oliveira, Cristina Rios de Amorim Baptista and Luísa Alexandra Ramos Amorim are members of the Board of Directors of Amorim Investimentos e Participações, SGPS, S.A.; - Luísa Alexandra Ramos Amorim is a member of the Board of Directors of Great Prime, S.A.. - Luísa Alexandra Ramos Amorim is a member of the management body of Investmark Holdings, B.V.; - António Rios de Amorim and Cristina Rios de Amorim Baptista are members of the Board of Directors of Amorim - Sociedade Gestora de Participações Sociais, S.A.

-Américo Ferreira de Amorim is Luísa Alexandra Ramos Amorim's father, and Nuno Filipe Vilela Barroca de Oliveira's father-in-law.
+Américo Ferreira de Amorim (deceased) was Luísa Alexandra Ramos Amorim's father (she is one of his legitimate heirs), and Nuno Filipe Vilela Barroca de Oliveira's father-in-law.